Wizcorp/domes/ReadMe.md

 ### Glossary

-* dome: wraps your object or array
+* dome: wraps your value
-* target: the object or array being wrapped
+* target: the value being wrapped
-* path: a string that describes the path to a sub-property or index into an array (eg: `'foo.bar[2].foobar'`)
+* path: a string that describes the path to a value (eg: `'foo.bar[2].foobar'`)
+* empty path: a path that is an empty string which points to the root value that is wrapped
 * diff: a list of changes that have been applied to the target
-* child: a dome that wraps a sub-object/array of an already wrapped target
+* child: a dome that wraps a sub-value of an already wrapped target

 ### Properties